scraperwiki-archive/loggit/README.md

 # loggit #

-A tool to log what a command's activity to an SQLite database.
+A tool to log a command's activity to an SQLite database.

 Prefixing your normal commands with `loggit` will capture:
 * stdout and stderr